turingschool/curriculum/source/topics/models/facade_pattern.markdown

 end
 ```

-So you're creating an attribute that, from outside the instance, can only be read.
+You're creating an attribute that, from outside the instance, can only be read.
 If you wanted to allow write access you'd use `attr_accessor`, though that's probably violating the encapsulation of the child objects.

 If you are creating multiple attributes you can combine them in one call to `attr_reader` like this: